Alexsftl/BusinessFrance_Scraper/README.md

 - **`.github/workflows/watch.yml`** — runs it all on GitHub's servers on a schedule and commits the updated data back.

-Configuration (how far back to scrape, batch size, which Gemini models to use) lives in the workflow's config step; the sensitive values come from the secrets you set above.

 ---

 ## Notes and limitations